oat-sa/taohub-articles/forge/tutorial-how-to-customize-the-look-of-items/tutorial-using-a-custom-font-on-items.md

 1\.
 Download [a copy of the \*.ttf (archived)](http://www.fontsquirrel.com/fonts/Droid-Sans) and unpack it.<br/>

-2. Got to http://www.fontsquirrel.com/tools/webfont-generator and upload the two \*.ttf files\
+2. Got to http://www.fontsquirrel.com/tools/webfont-generator and upload the two \*.ttf files<br/>
 3. Optionally select *Expert* and adapt the settings for your font.
 We recommend to check *Base64 Encode* because at this point TAO offers no possibility to upload fonts or other assets through the web interface.
 If you don’t want to use base64 encoding you will need to add the fonts manually to `/tao/generis/data/taoItems/itemData/ITEM_ID/itemContent/en-US`.
 To find the Item Id you need to inspect the source code of the item in your console of your browsers, search for `data-identifier`:

 ![](../resources/find-item-serial.png).<br/>

-Screen shot taken in Firefox, this item has the identifier `i14048063114861116` and is hence located at `/tao/generis/data/taoItems/itemData/i14048063114861116/itemContent/en-US`\
+Screen shot taken in Firefox, this item has the identifier `i14048063114861116` and is hence located at `/tao/generis/data/taoItems/itemData/i14048063114861116/itemContent/en-US`<br/>
 4. If you want to use different styles of the same family (e.g. /bold/ or *italic*) you will need a provide a font file for each of them.<br/>

 5. Download the web font kit